Quantum feedback control of a two-atom network closed by a semi-infinite waveguide: Coherent feedback control analyzed in the spatial domain

-The $c_j(t)$ with $j=1,2$ can be solved in the spatial domain as illustrated in \textbf{Appendix~~\ref{Sec:TwoatomOneExApendix}}, which agrees with the analysis in the frequency domain in Ref.~\cite{ZhangBin}.
+Furthermore, $c_j(t)$ with $j=1,2$ can be solved in the spatial domain as illustrated in \textbf{\ref{Sec:TwoatomOneExApendix}}, which agrees with the analysis in the frequency domain in \citep{ZhangBin}.
 While the spatial distribution of the photon wave packet can be clarified based on Eq.~(\ref{con:TwoatomOneEx}) and solved as Eq.~(\ref{con:Packetsolution}), which cannot be covered in the frequency domain analysis.
 As compared in Fig.~\ref{fig:TwoatomOneExcitationCompare} (a) with $z_2 = 10z_1 =10$ and $\omega_a = 50$, the first atom decays via the spontaneous emission, and the emitted photon can further excite the second atom after the direct transmission or the reflection by the mirror.
 As a result, the second atom can be transiently more exited by the right-propagating photon wave packet emitted by the first atom, especially when $\gamma_{2R}$ is much larger than $\gamma_{2L}$.
-The right propagating photon wave packets at $z>z_2$ are compared in Fig.~\ref{fig:TwoatomOneExcitationCompare} (b) by combining Eqs.~(\ref{con:EdD7c},\ref{con:EdD7d},\ref{con:EdD7e}), which is influenced by the locations of the atoms and the reflection of the mirror.
+The right-propagating photon wave packets at $z>z_2$ are compared in Fig.~\ref{fig:TwoatomOneExcitationCompare} (b) by combining Eqs.~(\ref{con:EdD7c},\ref{con:EdD7d},\ref{con:EdD7e}), which is influenced by atoms' positions and the reflection by the mirror.

+\begin{remark} \begin{sloppypar}The spatial domain analysis makes it possible to solve the spatial distribution and propagation of photon wavepackets, which cannot be acquired by modeling in the frequency domain.
+However, the atom population dynamics derived in the spatial domain must be equivalent with that derived in the frequency domain, as in \citep{ZhangBin,huo2020absorption,guimond2017delayed,ZollerPRL}. \end{sloppypar} \end{remark}